AndiML/OOD-Detection/README.md

   - `--in_dataset` – Name of the in-distribution dataset.
 For medical imaging applications, you might use:
     - `pathmnist` for a MedMNIST variant.
     - `nih_chest_xrays` when training on chest X-ray data.
   - `--ood_datasets` – List of OOD dataset IDs.
-For external evaluation, you might supply a list such as `tissuemnist` and `chestminst` (or other MedMNIST Datasets).
+For external evaluation, you might supply a list such as `tissuemnist` and `chestmnist` (or other MedMNIST Datasets).
   - `--partition_method` – Partitioning method:
     - `"internal"` reserve a subset of in-distribution classes, such as specific conditions within MedMNIST or
     - `"external"` use separate OOD datasets.